Neutrino Constraints on Scalar-Tensor Gravity: Symmetron and Chameleon

-where the value for the Symmetron applies if the density is sufficiently small, and gives zero otherwise.
-The reinterpretation of the general constraints of Fig.~\ref{fig:summary} for the Symmetron and Chameleon can be seen in Fig.~\ref{fig:screening} for a representative choice of parameters.
+where the value for the Symmetron only applies if the density is sufficiently small such that $\rho/\rho_\text{crit}\ll 1$.
+Therefore, given that in this section we consider densities well beyond this limit, we derive the bounds directly using Eq.~\eqref{eq:A_sym}, rather than by recasting the results shown in Fig.~\ref{fig:summary}.
+The general constraints for the Symmetron and Chameleon can be seen in Fig.~\ref{fig:screening} for a representative choice of parameters.
 Note that we assumed $A(\varphi)$ to follow the local density exactly, whereas a full scalar–tensor treatment requires solving the Klein–Gordon equation for the field profile.
-Our constraints therefore apply only when the scalar forms a thin shell around Earth and its core, which holds provided its Compton wavelength lies between atomic and planetary scales, corresponding to $10^{-10}<m_\varphi/\text{eV}<10^3$.
+Our constraints therefore apply only when the scalar \editdos{closely follows the density distribution of} Earth and its core, which holds provided its Compton wavelength lies between atomic and planetary scales, corresponding to $10^{-10}<m_\varphi/\text{eV}<10^3$.

 For the Symmetron, we focus on masses of $\mu=\text{meV}$, which keeps the range of the interaction within Earth's size.
 We find that the two types of constraints are complementary, and the range of the constrained region in each case arises from the piecewise behaviour of $A_{\rm s}$ in Eq.~\eqref{eq:A_sym}.
 Constraints appear only if there is a mass shift between the propagation environment and the laboratory; consequently, the critical density $\rho_{\rm crit}$ must lie between the extreme densities encountered along the line of sight.
 This requirement spans several more orders of magnitude in a supernova environment than in flavour oscillations within the Earth, thereby producing a correspondingly broader constrained region.
 Flavour oscillations can set new constraints on an area of the parameter space which has so far been unexplored.
 On the other hand, time delay constraints are currently not able to populate regions within the EFT validity, but can nevertheless cover a range of parameters which current bounds could not cover.
 Projections for the detection of the next supernova will instead be able to do so.
 Larger values of $M_s$ can be probed in environments with larger densities compared to Earth as